-In order to solicit input, McAllen held three public hearings within its jurisdiction during the period of January - April 2021.
-The three public hearing were held before the Community Development Advisory Council; two more hearings are scheduled - one during a regularly scheduled City Commission meeting and one for public housing residents.
+In order to solicit input, McAllen held five public hearings within its jurisdiction during the period of January - May 2021.
+Three public hearings were held before the Community Development Advisory Council while another was held during a regularly scheduled City Commission meeting and the final one held to solicit comments from public housing residents.

-Public Hearing notices were also placed in the City's outside bulletin board which is readily accessible 24-hours a day.
+Public Hearing notices were published and placed in the City's outside bulletin board which is readily accessible 24-hours a day.
 All public hearings occurred in handicapped accessible facilities or were available virtually.